sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 #### 4. Wallet balance

-The `Balance` component calls the `getbalance` interface of the wallet to implement the function of displaying the wallet balance.
+The `Balance` component calls the `getbalance` interface of the wallet to display the balance.

 ```js
 import { useState, useEffect } from "react";